 Copy of current certificate – Applicants may submit copy of current Georgia (level 5 or higher) teaching and/or leadership certification (preferred but not required*).

-College transcript(s) – Applicants must submit two official sealed transcripts from ALL colleges/universities previously attended, regardless of length of stay or if the grades are listed on another school's transcript.
+– Applicants must submit an official transcript(s) from ALL colleges/universities previously attended, regardless of length of stay or if the grades are listed on another school's transcript.
 A minimum cumulative graduate GPA of 3.5 is required.
+Submit your transcript(s) electronically at MercerEducation@mercer.edu

 Current vita or resume – Applicants must submit a copy of current vita or resume.